 Victoria has seen stricter Coronavirus measures than other states due to ongoing outbreaks.
-Easing of business restrictions had been planned to occur on 1 July, that would have seen further relaxation of restrictions including valuable respite for accommodation and hospitality operators, allowing 50 patrons in a hospitality venue (subject to the four square metre rule).
-However due to significant community transmission occurring in Victoria in recent weeks, restrictions have now reverted to Stage 3 'Stay Home' restrictions for Metropolitan Melbourne and Mitchell Shire.
+Due to significant community transmission occurring in Victoria in recent weeks, Stage 4 restrictions have been implemented for Metropolitan Melbourne and Mitchell Shire, and reverted to Stage 3 'Stay Home' restrictions for Regional Victoria.

 For the purposes of this report, the following definitions have been used to describe the stages of Victorian Government restrictions.
-These are aligned to current State Government terminology as at 8 July 2020.
+These are aligned to current State Government terminology as at 20 August 2020.

-- Stage 3: Stay Home There are only four reasons to leave home: shopping for food and supplies, medical care and caregiving, exercise and recreation and study and work (if unable to from home).
+- Stage 4: Stay Home There are only four reasons to leave home, as detailed below in Stage 3 Restrictions.
+Additional restrictions include a curfew in place between 8pm and 5am, face masks are mandatory when leaving the home, a person must not travel more than 5km from their house for exercise and food supplies, exercise and recreation is limited to one hour per day and a number of other restrictions.
+Severe fines are applicable: - Stage 3: Stay Home There are only four reasons to leave home: shopping for food and supplies, medical care and caregiving, exercise and recreation and study and work (if unable to from home).
 Closure of beauty and personal care services, cultural and entertainment venues and community facilities.
 Cafes and restaurants are take-away and delivery only. - Stage 2: Stay Safe There are five reasons to leave home: shopping for food and supplies, medical care and caregiving, exercise and recreation, study and work (if unable to from home) and visiting friends and relatives (allowance for up to 5 visitors in the home in addition to household members).
 Restaurants and cafes resume dine-in service for up to 20 people per space.
 Licensed venues can serve alcohol without food with table service.
 Accommodation businesses can reopen, ensuring they adhere to density restrictions, do not host multiple groups in the same rooms, and allow group bookings to a maximum of 20 people.

-As at 8 July 2020, Murrindindi Shire is in Stage 2: Stay Safe restrictions, along with the rest of regional Victoria (excluding Mitchell Shire).
-Metropolitan Melbourne and Mitchell Shire are in Stage 3: Stay Home restrictions.
-Businesses across Victoria are suffering and many now predict they will not last through the pandemic as a result of a second round of Stage 3 lockdowns.
+As at 20 August 2020, Murrindindi Shire is in Stage 3: Stay Home restrictions, along with the rest of regional Victoria (excluding Mitchell Shire).
+This includes mandatory wearing of face masks when leaving the home.
+Metropolitan Melbourne and Mitchell Shire are in Stage 4: Stay Home restrictions.
+Businesses across Victoria are suffering and many now predict they will not last through the pandemic as a result of a second round of Stage 3 lockdowns and further Stage 4 lockdowns.